hollowstrawberry/crab-cogs/README.md

 A couple fun hybrid commands with image filters for you and your friends' avatars.
 Also includes an avatar command and an avatar context menu.
 May take a minute to install due to the image processing libraries (opencv and Pillow).

+### ⏺ Autoreact

+You can give a chance for the bot to copy someone else's reactions, making it seem more interactive in everyday conversations.

+Another feature is for the bot owner to set regex patterns that will cause the bot to react with a specific emoji.
+You may be able to think of useful or funny uses for this.

+**⚠️ Usage Warning:** Some regex patterns have the possibility of running infinitely, freezing the entire bot.
+Please research catastrophic backtracking.
+Only the bot owner can set regex patterns.

+### 📢 GameAlert

+Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
+The purpose is to alert friends or just to be silly.

 ### 🖼 NovelAI

 Connects to this AI anime generation service to to generate images with the latest SDXL technology.
 Most parameters are available, as well as img2img.
 Requires a subscription.
 Connects with ImageScanner and ImageLog.

+**⚠️ Usage Warning:** This cog is capable of generating NSFW content.
+Be mindful.

 ### 🖼 Dalle

 Connects to OpenAI's Dall-E 3 to generate images.
-Requires an api key and ongoing costs.
+Requires an api key and ongoing monetary cost.

-**⚠️ Usage Warning:** This cog is capable of generating NSFW content.
-Be mindful.

 ### 📎 ImageScanner

 Lets you view basic information about other people's images with a context menu.
 Its real purpose is to view AI image generation metadata (Stable Diffusion and NovelAI).
-Additionally it can scan all images sent in specified channels and put a magnifying glass reaction button on AI images; the bot will DM the results to the users who react.
+Additionally it can scan all images sent in specified channels and put a magnifying glass reaction button on AI images; the bot will DM the results to the users who use the magnifying glass.

-### 📢 GameAlert

-Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
-The purpose is to alert friends or just to be silly.